alcomposer/plugdata_wiki_wip/UI-Overview.md

 ![oversampling menu](screenshots/oversampling_selector.png)

 This menu allows the user to change the oversampling factor.
 Oversampling will make plugdata calculate more samples per second.
-For example, if plugdata was set to 44100khz sample rate, 2x would calculate 88200khz.
-This improves the quality of some objects, such as patches that include distortion, or non-bandlimited oscillators.
+For example, if plugdata was set to 44.1khz sample rate, 2x would calculate 88.2khz.
+This improves the quality of some objects, such as patches that include distortion, or non-bandlimited oscillators. :pushpin: Oversampling does not effect the output sample rate, only the internal processing.